 The Cost of Accommodation in Canada

-When it comes to accommodations in Canada, budget-friendly options look a bit different compared to backpacking Southeast Asia, Europe or even Central America.
+When it comes to accommodation in Canada, budget-friendly options look a bit different compared to backpacking Southeast Asia, Europe, or even Central America.
 There’s not as much of a hostel scene here, and even the few popular hostels will ring you in higher than you might expect for a dorm bed.